DinaAli2003/Excel-Projects/Sustainability Project/readme.md

-# SustainabilityProject (Excel)
+# 🌳 Sustainability Project (Excel)
-This project was developed as part of the DEPI Internship organized by the Ministry of Communication and Information Technology.

-# 🌳 Project README: Sustainability Dashboard Analysis
+##  Project Title:  Sustainability Dashboard Analysis  🌍
 ---

 ### 1. Overview 🌐
+This project was developed as part of the DEPI Internship organized by the Ministry of Communications and Information Technology.
 This document serves as the **README** for the **Sustainability Project**, an analytical tool developed in Microsoft Excel.
 The project is designed to provide comprehensive insights into various aspects of **product sustainability, environmental impact, and market trends**.
 The core of the project is a set of interactive dashboards that visualize key performance indicators (KPIs) to aid in data-driven decision-making regarding sustainability initiatives.

 ### 2. Objectives ✨